hyperledger-archives/fabric/README.md

 To set up the Openchain network composed of a leader, validator, and a peer node, follow the instructions on the [Network Setup](https://github.com/openblockchain/obc-peer/blob/master/docs/Network%20Setup.md) page.

 Note, that before you proceed with setting up the testing network, you must first run the full Openchain testing suite as described above.
-Running the full test suite will create the required openchain-peer Docker image.
-If you fail to run the test suite, the docker commands in the network setup instructions will fail.
+Running the full test suite will download the required Docker image.
+If you fail to run the test suite, the Docker commands in the network setup instructions will fail.

-# Openchain API - Working with CLI, REST, and Node.js
+## Working with CLI, REST, and Node.js

-When you are ready to start interacting with the Openchain peer node through the available APIs and packages, follow the instructions on the [API Documentation](https://github.com/openblockchain/obc-peer/blob/master/docs/Network%20Setup.md) page.
+When you are ready to start interacting with the Openchain peer node through the available APIs and packages, follow the instructions on the [API Documentation](https://github.com/openblockchain/obc-peer/blob/master/docs/Openchain%20API.md) page.

 ## Configuration